NanoHttpd/nanohttpd/README.md

 > of view - "overkill features" like servlet support, web administration,
 > configuration files, logging etc.

 Since that time we fixed a number of bugs, moved the build to _maven_ and pulled out the samples from the runtime JAR to further slim it down.

 The two projects pooled resources in early 2013, merging code-bases, to better support the user base and reduce confusion over why _two_ NanoHttpd projects existed.

+## Version History (Java 6+ version)
+* (2013-05-20) : Test suite looks complete.
+* (2013-05-05) : Web server pulled out of samples and promoted to top-level project
+* (2013-03-09) : Work on test suite begins - the push for release 2.0.0 begins!
+* (2013-01-04) : Initial commit on "uplift" fork

 ## Version History (Java 1.1 version)